nevakrien/Turing-compiler/README.md

 # TODO

+## compiler
-1. fix major bugs in O0 (handle out of tape)
+1. fix major bugs in O0 (left case still bad AND handle out of tape)
 2. add proper testing (for outoftape and timeout/infinite loop)
 3. add a way to benchmark old+new version of the compiler to asses changes
 4. uninline the expand functions

+## general
-5. add a hex dump feature to tape_tool
+1. add a hex dump feature to tape_tool
-6. unify the cli tools
+2. unify the cli tools

 ## parser
-add better error handeling with a dedicated struct.
+1. add better error handeling with a dedicated struct.